-To be called by the Committee Chair in response to 1) a notice of request for promotion from the candidate, or 2) a proposed change to the Standing Committee Information Sheet and/or Librarian Evaluation and Promotion Working Documents.
+Chair in response to 1) a notice of request for promotion from the candidate, or 2) a proposed change to the Standing Committee Information Sheet and/or Librarian Evaluation and Promotion Working Documents.
 A quorum of three is required to conduct Committee business and a simple majority of members present is needed to pass on Committee business.
 All Committee members (with the exception of those disqualified for conflict of interest) are required during consideration of, and voting on, candidates’ files.

 If one or more members of the Committee becomes unable to serve due to disqualification for conflicts of interest or otherwise, or if any member of the Committee resigns or becomes unavailable due to illness or other circumstances, the remaining members of the Committee will have discretion to proceed in a manner they deem appropriate.

-The Committee’s term year begins on May 1, and ends on April 30 of the following year.
-All full-time librarians are eligible to vote for the Chair serving during their library’s rotational year; committee members are elected by all full-time librarians.
+The Committee’s term year begins on May 1 and ends on April 30 of the following year.
+All full-time library faculty are eligible to vote for the Chair serving during their library’s rotational year; Committee members are elected by all full-time library faculty.

 Sent to the committee members and become part of the permanent Committee records residing with the Committee Chair.
 Deliberations on candidate files are confidential and therefore not part of the official Committee minutes.